 Create a portable company file and restore it to your server

-By following the above steps, you’ll be able to move your company file on a local drive.
-After doing so, you can create a portable company file which is a compact version of your financial data.
+By following the above steps, you’ll be able to move your company file to a local drive.
+After doing so, you can also create a portable company file which is a compact version of your financial data.
 The below-given steps will help you in doing so: